Makeshift/docker-nginx-alpine-amplify/Readme.md

 ## Why does this exist

-Nginx last updated their prebuilt Nginx+Amplify container in 2017, and it was based on their Debian container, so it was huge.
-Also, they now only release full packages which are only supported by certain distros, Alpine not included.
-This fixes that.
+Nginx last updated their prebuilt [Alpine Nginx+Amplify container](https://github.com/nginxinc/docker-nginx-amplify/) in 2017 (and I literally can't even find it on Docker Hub anymore).
+It can no longer be built using that repo due to them removing the source from [nginxinc/nginx-amplify-agent](https://github.com/nginxinc/nginx-amplify-agent).
+They now only release full packages which are only supported by certain distros, Alpine not included.
+This repo and image fixes that.

 This Alpine-based container is quite small and should support the following platforms: